0x3b29/Bahnhofs-Steuerung-2000/README.md

 # Arduino-Browserbased-Many-LED-Controller

 ## Abstract
 This project is a simple test platform I developed to control a bunch of LED's (on/off, dimming 0% - 100%) and the ability to save the state of the LED's.
 With the right hardware, up to 992 LED's can be controlled.
-I developed the project using an Arduino MKR WiFi 1010, multiple PCA9685 boards, an AT24C256 I2C 256k Bits EEPROM and a bunch of different LED's.
+I developed this branch to work with the Arduino Uno R4, multiple PCA9685 boards and a bunch of different LED's.

 ## Wiring
-To wire this project up, you simply connect the SDA & SCL lines of the Arduino, the AT24C256 and the PCA9685 boards together as well as providing everything with the right voltage level.
+To wire this project up, you simply connect the SDA & SCL lines of the Arduino and the PCA9685 boards together as well as providing everything with the right voltage level.
 If you use more than 16 channels, you need an additional PCA9685 board for each set of 16 LED’s.
 You can chain a total of 62 boards.
 The LED's can be connected directly to the signal and ground lines of the PCA9685 boards since they come with integrated resistors.

 ## Features
 * Web interface (provided through an Arduino based web server)